 Updating VLC to v3.0

 First things first: though VLC 3.0 has left its beta form, Chromecast support in the platform still has some limits.
 The primary limitation to Chromecast support in VLC is its operating system requirement.
-You’ll need to be using either Windows or Android to use your Chromecast with VLC; otherwise, you’re out of luck.
-We’ll update the article if and when the feature comes to MacOS, but as of right now, you’re best off using some of the other platforms made to stream local content to your Chromecast (like AirFlow).
+You’ll need to be using either Windows or Android to use your Chromecast with VLC.
+While it does work on Mac, it’s not quite as stable, so you will likely be better off using some of the other platforms made to stream local content to your Chromecast (like AirFlow).

 Assuming you have the correct platforms ready to go that support Chromecast, you’ll need to update to VLC v3.0 on your device to use the newest features.
 We’ll be using the Windows version throughout this guide, as that’s what most VLC users will likely be trying to playback from.
 If you haven’t kept up to date on your VLC updates, you may be well behind the version 3.0 update, so we suggest going directly to the VLC 3.0 release page here.
 Downloading the installation file will overwrite your 2.x installation of VLC, and is the fastest way to automatically gain access to VLC 3.0.
 Alternative, you can open VLC, select the Help menu from the taskbar, and use the Check for Update feature within VLC.
 This will require you to update VLC through any versions you’re missing, so if the suggested update is 2.x, you’ll want to follow the URL to update your platform.

 Once you have VLC 3.0 (or 3.x, if you’re reading this following an update to VLC) installed on your computer, open the platform to begin.
 You won’t notice any major changes immediately to the VLC interface, but rest assured, your version of VLC now has a ton of new features—including the option to cast to your television or sound system.